A proper write-up of this project is overdue, so I’m going to make the necessary amends in this post.

 I cut holes in the sides of the two long quillions that connect into the back of the shield in the areas where they pass near the handle so that I could anchor them with hidden carbon fiber rods in those locations, as otherwise the whole wrought-iron design is rather poorly secured.
 I also added cutouts for rods in any areas I thought might need a bit of extra reinforcement.
 A vertical hole was added specifically in the cross-guard so I had a mounting point to attach the shield.

 I added some extra geometry to the back of the shield so that I had a way of properly attaching it to the quillions and crossguard.
 This took the form of some simple plugs for the quillions to match up to, and a square socket in the middle.
 I anticipated painting the shield and other elements separately, so I wanted to make sure that I could fit these parts together when they had been finished.
 To that end, I cut a simple hole out vertically through where the shield joins into the crossguard, with the expectation that if I need to, I can simply put an M2 screw through them later.

 The back of the shield is one of those areas that will rarely, if ever, be seen, and so I will confess that I was a bit sloppy with how this area looks.
 My plan is to smooth everything out with bondo or body filler once the shield gets printed.

 As currently sliced, the sword is printed in 36 parts.
 You can examine the final parts in exploded view below:

 My estimate is that this’ll take about two reels (~3kg) of PLA to print – I think you could get the blade, handle, and quillions out of one reel, but you’ll probably need to do the shield with a second.

 I’m working on the weeks-long process of the initial printing of each of these parts.
-Our client has given us the OK to share our files for this prop on our site.
-Once I’m certain everything fits together as intended, I plan on making these public for anyone who wants to have their own highly impractical fantasy sword!
+Our client has given us the OK to share our files for this prop on our site, so I’m attaching them below for anyone brave enough to take a crack at this thing themselves!